-In a separate pot, heat up 310ml of soy cream until bubbles are just beginning to form at the sides.
+In a separate pot, heat up 310ml of soy cream or full-fat coconut milk until bubbles are just beginning to form at the sides.

 Remove it from the heat and pour the hot cream over the melted chocolate.
 Allow the mixture to sit for a few minutes.

 After 2-3 minutes, give the mixture a good stir until the chocolate and the cream are well combined.
 The mixture should look thick and glossy.